Sub-Identities

 Gupta-Klinsky India Institute annual report cover featuring an accent graphic and official lock-up

-Our brand guidelines offer a variety of tools to foster flexibility and creativity in your department’s communications.
+Our brand offers a variety of tools to foster flexibility and creativity within a sub-identity.
 From accent colors to typography combinations, photography to key messages, the success of this adaptability relies on having a shared foundation to draw from—the Johns Hopkins University brand.

 Custom logos are not permitted within the Johns Hopkins University brand architecture because they dilute JHU’s established brand equity and recognition.